AksharaSBhat/From_Prompts_to_Motors_Man-in-the-Middle_Attacks_on_LLM-Enabled_Vacuum_Robots/README.md

 ## Project Overview
 This implementation consists of two main parts:

-1. **The "Robot" Client ( `query-gemini.py` ):** This script simulates the robot.
+1. **The "Robot" Client (`client.py`):** This script simulates the robot.
 It uses the microphone to listen for voice commands (e.g., "start cleaning") and the webcam to detect objects (e.g., "cat", "dog") using YOLOv8.
 It sends this information as prompts to the Google Gemini API and "acts" on the JSON response it receives.
+It also handles voice commands and gives voice responses.
-2. **The "Attacker" Proxy ( `mitmproxy-addon.py` ):** This is an addon script for mitmproxy.
+2. **The "Attacker" Proxy (`mitmproxy-addon.py`):** This is an addon script for mitmproxy.
 It intercepts all traffic between the "robot" and the Google API.
 Based on the attack scenario, it can modify outgoing prompts (Prompt Injection) or incoming responses (Output Manipulation) in real-time.

 ## Project Files
-- `query-gemini.py` : The main client script for the "robot".
+- `client.py` : The main client script for the "robot".
 - `audio_handler.py` : A helper module for handling speech-to-text and text-to-speech.
 - `mitmproxy-addon.py` : The attacker's addon script for mitmproxy.
 - `From_Prompts_to_Motors...pdf` : The original research paper.